Article

 "Jenny and me was like peas and carrots."

-Absolutely, everyone shipped "Fenny."
+Absolutely everyone shipped "Fenny."
 You know it's true!
-There was no dry eye in the house as we witnessed the vast difference between Forrest and Jenny's upbringing, her failed attempts at becoming a bird to escape her unchosen turmoil; his drive to become the man that could gift her those wings and how he consistently showed up for her no matter where they were in the world.
+There wasn't a dry eye in the house as we witnessed the vast difference between Forrest and Jenny's upbringing, her failed attempts at becoming a bird to escape her unchosen turmoil; his drive to become the man that could gift her those wings and how he consistently showed up for her no matter where they were in the world.
 Jenny's voyage to freedom was a route we wouldn't wish for anyone, but it was hers to take.
 Despite Forrest's inability to understand the concept, he always eagerly awaited her return and offered her much-needed respite.

 "Bubba was my best good friend.
 And even I know that ain't something you can find just around the corner."